 The NCSEA SEER Committee has provided funding for two representatives from the MNSEA SEER Committee for train the trainers of the CalOES SAP.
 That training occurred in January 2019.
 The intent of having trainers within our MNSEA SEER Committee is to be able to provide increased availability of training opportunities within our region for our members and to assist with additional trainer resources for training as necessary from NCSEA SEER Committee.
 This is in standing with our goal of providing emergency response training to our members.

-We hope to start offering CalOES SAP training opportunities via website and in-person within 2019.
-There will be an NCSEA offered CalOES SAP training webinar on June 12, 2019 with Doug Fell as the trainer.
+We have started offering CalOES SAP training opportunities via website and in-person in 2019.
+There will be an NCSEA offered CalOES SAP training webinar on June 12, 2019 and on October 23, 2019 with Doug Fell as the trainer.
 Please revisit our website for updates on these and other training opportunities.

 ACECMN Presentation on “The Business Side of Emergency Response”.